beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - Passed with the data read by the Local Manager as an argument
 - Invokes the specified underload detection algorithm and passes the data passed by the Local Manager as an argument
-- Returns the decision of the underload detection algorithm of whether the host underloaded
+- Returns the decision of the underload detection algorithm of whether the host is underloaded

 ### Overload Detector